mergeability/mergeable/docs/README.md

   mergeable:
     pull_requests:
       stale:
         # number of days for a PR to be considered stale.
+A comment is posted when it is stale.
         days: 20
         # Optional property.
 When not specified the default is used.
 The default message is:
         # There haven't been much activity here.
 This is stale.
 Is it still relevant?
 This is a friendly reminder to please resolve it. :-)
         message: 'This is PR is stale.
-Please followup!'
+Please follow up!'
       title:
         must_include:
           regex: `^\\(feat\\)|^\\(doc\\)|^\\(fix\\)`